curzonj/kafka-http-go/README.md

 * sarama refers it's logging to `Logger`.
 Find out where that is and how to get it going to stderr
 * sarama supports tons of configuration options, we should support more of them
+* use the json schema stuff to generate a ruby kafka http api client, :)